 A long stretch of remote sandy beach lies in the north of Sirinat National Park, a nesting ground for protected sea turtles.
 They were the original reason to establish this National Park with about ninety square kilometers of beach, mangroves and coastal forest in the north of Phuket.

 Similan Islands National Park

 If you are into diving, this is the place to go.
 Similan Islands National Park is an archipelago with nine small islands.

-Along the west coast of Phuket you’ll find an abundance of water sport activities to choose from.
+Along the west coast of Phuket, you’ll find an abundance of water sports activities to choose from.
 Boat tours from Phuket include all kinds of activities under and above water.

 First on my bucket list would be to visit Similan Islands National Park.

 It’s one of the top 10 dive sites in the world.

 Comparison of Phuket vs Koh Samui?